Inflatable pools are excellent ways to enjoy the summer heat without using up valuable portions of your real estate, year-round.

 Keep a water tester on hand to frequently test the chlorine and pH levels of the water.

-The simplest, easiest way to set up your summertime inflatable pool.
+There you have it: The simplest and easiest way to set up your summertime inflatable pool.
+Enjoy fun in the sun!